This tutorial gives you an overview and talks about the fundamentals of SAP FICO.

 Controlling Area is a central organization structure in the CO module of SAP FICO online training and is used in cost accounting.
 Cost center and product hierarchy and profit centers/profitability segments are used to classify the controlling area.

 Primary cost elements are available in the standard system through a chart of accounts ADAR.
 The primary cost elements are based on accounts in FI module of SAP FICO online training and may be allocated to multiple cost element groups.

-Secondary cost elements are posted exclusively in CO module of SAP FICO online training and are not contained in the FI General Ledger.
-Secondary cost elements are like factory overheads, Administration overheads, power, diesel, oil etc.
+Secondary cost elements are posted exclusively in the CO module of SAP FICO online training and are not contained in the FI General Ledger.
+Secondary cost elements are like factory overheads, Administration overheads, power, diesel, oil, etc.